MitchellBradley1/FinalProject/SRS.md

   * **Type of User:** The type of user that the user story is for.
 This should be a single word that describes the type of user.
 For example, a user story for a customer might be `Customer` and a user story for an administrator might be `Admin`.
   * **Description:** A description of the user story that gives a narrative from that user's perspective.
 This can be any length, but it must paint the picture of what the user wants to do, how they intend to do it, why they want to, and what they expect to happen.

+**US-Wishlist:**

+  **Type:** Customer
+  **Description:** Customer logs in and sees a pair of shoes they would like.They look at their bank account and decide that this price isn't right for them.
+They then log in and then add that item to their wishlist.
+It is now stored in a list with other items he's waiting to buy and can see whenever he logs in.
+Additionally, he gets an email notification when it's on sale and waits until he can afford these shoes.

+**US-CreateAccount:**

+  **Type:** Customer
+  **Description:** Customer sees an item they want to buy, then are prompted to create an account or continue as guest.

 ## Glossary

 In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
 Each group member must supply at least one term.
 Each term should be written in the following format:

 * **Term:** The term that is being defined.
 This should be a single word or phrase that is being defined.
   * **Definition:** A definition of the term.
 This should be a short description of the term that is being defined.
 This should be a single sentence that describes the term.

+**Version Control:**
+  **The practice of tracking and manging changes to a software